Mushrooming in the pine forests of New South Wales

 It’s autumn and the mushroom gathering season has begun.
 Some call the activity mushrooming, others like to be hip and shorten it to shrooming.
 Take your pick – and by the way – carry a good knife.

 Last April I found an old wicker basket at home, took a steak knife out of the cutlery drawer, dislodged my $10 floral gumboots from a dark corner of my wardrobe, hopped in the car and drove to Oberon.
 I was heading to the Field to Forest Festival.

 The event I attended at Oberon’s community hall was a gathering of locals and city slickers from Sydney keen to hear the dos and don’ts of forest foraging.
-Some people already knew the ropes but were at the free event to collect pamphlets on what to pick and what to leave alone, and others were newcomers like me.
+Some people had been mushrooming before and were at the free event to collect pamphlets on what to pick and what to leave alone, and others were newcomers like me.

 I didn’t even know you could head into the woods and pick mushrooms – and for free.

 However, European settlers – particularly the Polish and Italians – are mad for it and have been mushrooming for as many autumns as they’ve been in Australia.
 Gathering wild mushrooms is big in Europe and has become popular in North America, while we Aussies are slowly latching onto the idea.